 For best results use the DW7082 clamp made for use with your saw.
-It is available for purchase at your local retailer or DEWALT service center.
+Another type of clamp may be supplied with your DW718.
+To purchase the DW7082 contact your local retailer or DEWALT service center.

 Other aids such as spring clamps, bar clamps or C-clamps may be appropriate for certain sizes and shapes of material.
 Use care in selecting and placing these clamps.
 Take time to make a dry run before making the cut.
 The left or right fence will slide from side to side to aid in clamping.